Search close icon

 We measure success solely by the financial recovery we secure for our clients.
 Our contingency fee structure aligns our interests with yours – we only get paid when you recover compensation.
 This approach ensures we focus entirely on maximizing your recovery rather than generating hourly billing.

-Our proven record of successful recoveries for New Mexico investors demonstrates our commitment to results:
+Our proven record of successful recoveries for investors demonstrates our commitment to results:

 Please reach out to our team so we can privately discuss your situation.
 We’ll review the facts of your matter and discuss how we can help you.
 We pride ourselves on always being compassionate and respectful.

-When an Albuquerque family discovered their wealth manager had misrepresented the risk profile of complex energy-focused alternative investments leading to substantial losses, they turned to Chetan Patil.
-Through aggressive FINRA arbitration that included expert testimony on suitable alternatives, we secured a $1.5 million recovery.
-Our detailed analysis of the firm’s disclosures revealed systematic misrepresentation of risk affecting multiple New Mexico clients, strengthening our case for full compensation.
+Consider an Albuquerque family that discovered their wealth manager had misrepresented the risk profile of complex energy-focused alternative investments leading to substantial losses.
+In situations like this, our team of attorneys led by Chetan Patil, through aggressive FINRA arbitration that included expert testimony on suitable alternatives, would aim to secure a large recovery.
+Our detailed analysis of the firm’s disclosures would seek to reveal systematic misrepresentation of risk affecting multiple New Mexico clients, aiming to strengthen our case for full compensation.

-A group of Santa Fe business owners lost $970,000 in a fraudulent private placement scheme promising exceptional returns from a purported revolutionary Southwestern tourism venture.
-Patil Law pursued claims against both the individual advisor and the supervising broker-dealer, recovering the full investment plus interest through combined FINRA arbitration and litigation.
-Our investigation uncovered that the supervising firm had failed to conduct reasonable due diligence on the investment despite numerous red flags in the offering documents.
+Consider a group of Santa Fe business owners who lost $970,000 in a fraudulent private placement scheme promising exceptional returns from a purported revolutionary Southwestern tourism venture.
+In cases like this, Patil Law would pursue claims against both the individual advisor and the supervising broker-dealer, aiming to recover the full investment plus interest through combined FINRA arbitration and litigation.
+Our investigation would seek to uncover that the supervising firm had failed to conduct reasonable due diligence on the investment despite numerous red flags in the offering documents.

-When a Las Cruces retired couple sold their family ranch and entrusted the proceeds to a financial advisor who churned the account with excessive trading while misrepresenting investment risks, Patil Law secured a $720,000 settlement.
-Our forensic analysis demonstrated that the advisor had systematically placed the clients in high-commission products that generated substantial undisclosed revenue sharing despite claiming to provide “objective advice.”
+Consider a Las Cruces retired couple who sold their family ranch and entrusted the proceeds to a financial advisor who churned the account with excessive trading while misrepresenting investment risks.
+In cases like this, Patil Law would aim to secure a large settlement.
+Our forensic analysis would seek to demonstrate that the advisor had systematically placed the clients in high-commission products that generated substantial undisclosed revenue sharing despite claiming to provide “objective advice.”

 New Mexico investors should remain vigilant for these warning signs of potential investment misconduct: